Coterminal Bachelor's and Master's Degrees in Anthropology

 ADMISSION TO THE COTERMINAL MASTER'S DEGREE PROGRAM

-The deadline for graduate applications to the coterminal M.A. degree program in Anthropology is December 14, 2010.
-Stanford University undergraduate majors are eligible to apply for the coterminal masters degree program if they have a 3.5 GPA in their department major, a 3.0 GPA in overall course work, and have no more than one incomplete listed on the transcript at the time of application.
+The deadline for graduate applications to the coterminal M.A. degree program in Anthropology is March 2, 2010.
 Successful applicants to the M.A. program may enter only in the following Autumn Quarter.
 Coterminal master's degree applicants are not required to submit their Graduate Record Examination scores.
-Prospective applicants should see http://anthropology.stanford.edu for further information about the application process and the department's requirements for the coterminal master's program.
+Prospective applicants should see http://anthropology.stanford.edu for further information about the department's requirements to the coterminal master's program.

-Degree OptionsStudents may pursue one of three possible department tracks in the Anthropology M.A. degree program.
+Degree OptionsStudents may pursue three different tracks in the Anthropology M.A. degree program.
 The tracks are 1) Archaeology, 2) Culture and Society, or 3) Ecology and Environment.
 The tracks are not declarable in Axess.